SMTG-Bham/doped/docs/Installation.rst

    .. code-block:: yaml

       PMG_DEFAULT_FUNCTIONAL: PBE  # whatever functional label your POTCARs have

-   Note the Materials Project API key is required for determining the necessary competing phases to calculate in order to determine the chemical potential limits (required for defect formation energies).
-   Your API key can be obtained at: https://next-gen.materialsproject.org/dashboard

 If you use ``doped`` in your research, please cite: